bludit-themes/docs-x/README.md

-# Clean Blog theme for Bludit
+# Docs X theme for Bludit
-A clean, Bootstrap blog theme ready to hook into your favorite CMS or blogging platform.
+Docs X is a theme to create documentation sites, with highligh syntax and based on Bootstrap.

 ## Compatible
 - Bludit v2.x